TogAr2/MinestomPvP/README.md

 - `ProjectileBlockHitEvent`: called when a projectile hits a block.
 - `ProjectileEntityHitEvent`: cancellable, called when a projectile hits an entity.
 - `TotemUseEvent`: cancellable, called when a totem prevents an entity from dying.
+- `PlayerFishEvent`: Called when a player retracts a fishing rod/finishes fisihing.

 ### Customization